 Well Torey, to answer this, I have to take a short turn towards the somewhat distance past – my podcasting past.
 I started out with the podcast “From the Edge of the Circle”, where I talked about various topics and bored the living crap out of anyone listening for quite a few years.
 In essence, this blog gets its beginnings from there.
 I do the same thing here on the blog, except I write the stuff – and honestly, I’m a better writer than I was a speaker.
 I started the podcast with the hopes of returning something back to my Pagan community.
 Some folks really dug what I was doing…others just wanted to dig deeper in the litter box and bury it.
 Whatever the case may be, the idea was to provide some of what I have experienced in my lifetime as an out-of-the-closet Pagan to those who wanted to listen.
 The same holds true for the blog, but in a slightly different manner.

 Much of what I write comes right off the top of my head.
 I don’t have an army of potential blogs and articles waiting in the wings for me to further massage and annotate what I write.
 I write from the top of my head, on the day that I publish these blogs.
 Thus, my writing style is kind of raw.
-Plus, I make tons of writing mistakes, which Shadow is always helpful in pointing out….so I get a bit of an editor through her out of the kindness of her loving heart.
 This off-the-top style of writing lets me add pieces of emotion to what I write, but it is intended to be (a) a record of what I was thinking at the time, (b) a potential recollection of what I have gone through in a little over thirty years as a Pagan, and (c) a potential sounding board on various topics for others.

 Now, that said, I am nobody special, whatsoever.
 What I am, is a Pagan, Polytheist Druid making my way through Life the best that I can.
 Crow, Coyote and Abnoba are the two Gods and one Goddess who are a daily part of my Life and my Spiritual Path.
 None of that makes me any different or more special than anyone else.
 All of that just explains who I am, what I believe, and the Gods I am tethered to.
 In comparison to anyone else’s Path and beliefs…its really just the same.